Jonny Shipes: Cinematic Music Group, Nipsey Hussle, Big K.R.I.T, Joey Bada$$, Flipp Dinero

 Shipes met and signed Big K.R.I.T in 2010, and discovered Joey Bada$$ in 2012.
 Shipes signed Bada$$ and Pro Era, named for his Brooklyn crew, shortly after they met.
 Cinematic released his mixtape 1999 in June 2012.
 Bada$$ released his debut album, B4.Da.$$ in 2015.
 It entered the Billboard charts at #5.

 Shipes signed Flipp Dinero in 2016, and in 2017 Cinematic released his debut tape The Guala Way.
 In 2018 Dinero had a multi-platinum single, “Leave Me Alone."
 Luh Kel, Abby Jasmine, Mick Jenkins, Slayter, Yungeen Ace, and Jaydayoungan also signed with Shipes during the latter part of the 2010s.
 He co-produced Luh Kel's platinum single "Wrong," as well as his gold single "Pull Up."

+Shipes connected with comedian Druski early in Druski's career and began managing him in 2020 as the comic's Instagram following approached one million.
+It has since grown to nearly six million.
+Shipes and Druski co-founded a film and TV production company, 4Lifers Entertainment.

-Smokers Club, FELT, NYC Together, Munchies
+Smoker's Club, FELT, NYC Together, Munchies, Grindstone

-In 2009 Shipes, Smoke DZA and Shiest Bubz founded the Smokers Club, a cannabis lifestyle company, and Smokers Club Records.
-Merging their love for music with their love for cannabis, the first Smokers Club show took place in Austin Texas during SXSW at the Fire Engine House.
+In 2009 Shipes, Smoke DZA and Shiest Bubz founded the Smoker's Club, a cannabis lifestyle company, and Smokers Club Records, merging their love for music with their love for cannabis.
+The first Smoker's Club show took place in Austin, Texas during SXSW at the Fire Engine House.
 DZA, Devin the Dude, Big K.R.I.T., Wiz Khalifa, Schoolboy Q and Kendrick Lamar performed.
-In 2010, Shipes, his business partner Steve-O Brown, Smoke DZA and Shiest Bubz subsequently launched the Smokers Club Tour.
+In 2010, Shipes, his then-business partner Steve-O Brown, Smoke DZA and Shiest Bubz subsequently launched the Smoker's Club Tour.
 Shipes personally financed the first Smoker's Club tour.
+The Smoker's Club now sells clothing and cannabis too since legalization.